zircote/swagger-php/docs/guide/cookbook.md

 ```

 ## Default security scheme for all endpoints
 Unless specified each endpoint needs to declare what security schemes it supports.
-However, there is a way to
+However, there is a way
 to also configure security schemes globally for the whole API.

 This is done on the `@OA\OpenApi` annotations: